nwthomas/programming-resources/tips/technology-resources.md

 - [Carbon](https://carbon.now.sh) - Tweet, export, or embed coding snippets beautifully with Carbon
 - [Dev.To](https://dev.to/) - An up-and-coming blogging community focused on software development and tech
 - ["The Ultimate Guide to Starting a Tech Blog" Reddit Post](https://www.reddit.com/r/Blogging/comments/8u88cu/the_ultimate_guide_to_starting_a_tech_blog/) - Great guide and awesome tips on getting started with a tech blog
-- [Medium](https://medium.com/) - The current popular choice for a free blogging platform in the tech industry
+- [Medium](https://medium.com/) - A decent choice for blogging, but paywalls a lot of content after you read three articles per month even if you're a content creator

 ## CSS